ReaFstar/spark-sdk/README.md

-# Breez SDK - Nodeless *(Spark Implementation)*
+# Breez SDK - Spark

 ## **Overview**

-The Breez SDK provides developers with an end-to-end solution for integrating self-custodial bitcoin into their apps and services.
+The Breez SDK provides developers with an end-to-end solution for integrating instant, self-custodial bitcoin into their apps and services.
 It eliminates the need for third parties, simplifies the complexities of Bitcoin and Lightning, and enables seamless onboarding for billions of users to the future of value transfer.

 **The Breez SDK is free for developers.**

-## **What is the Breez SDK - Nodeless *(Spark Implementation)*?**
+## **What is the Breez SDK - Spark?**

-It’s a nodeless integration that offers a self-custodial, end-to-end solution for integrating bitcoin, utilizing the Bitcoin-native Layer 2 Lightning & Spark with on-chain interoperability.
-Using the SDK you'll able to:
+It’s a nodeless integration that offers a self-custodial, end-to-end solution for integrating bitcoin, utilizing the Bitcoin-native Layer 2 Lightning & Spark, with on-chain interoperability.
+Using the Breez SDK, you’ll be able to:

-- Send payments via various protocols such as: Lightning address, LNURL-Pay, Bolt11, BTC address, Spark address
+- **Send payments** via various protocols such as: Lightning address, LNURL-Pay, Bolt11, BTC address, Spark address
-- Receive payments via various protocols such as: Lightning address, LNURL-Pay, Bolt11, BTC address
+- **Receive payments** via various protocols such as: Lightning address, LNURL-Pay, Bolt11, BTC address

 **Key Features**
 - [x] Send and receive Lightning payments